aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-XGBoost-on-a-tabular-dataset.md

     0.8485711113354382

 If we have a look 	at the leaderboard of the competition, we can see that the best RMSE scores are between 0.841 and 0.842 at the the time of writing this post.
-The 3 algorithms above with default settings leads to scores above 0.846, with `HistGradientBoostingRegressor`being by far the most efficient if we take computational time into account.
+The 3 algorithms above with default settings leads to scores above 0.846, with `HistGradientBoostingRegressor`being by far the most efficient if we also take computational time into account.
 Anyway, let's try to tune the parameters of XGBoost in order to decrease this score.

 # Optuna + XGBoost